RunestoneInteractive/webfundamentals/_sources/Javascript/context.rst

 The pattern in the previous example is a common one in web development.
 You create a template using HTML and then you modify the template in response to events, gaining access to those elements using the ``querySelector`` method.

 Modifying a template only gets us so far.
 In many other cases you want to add content to your page dynamically.
-For example, Lets make a simple time application that records the date and time whenever you press the button.
+For example, let's make a simple time application that records the date and time whenever you press the button.

 .. activecode:: create_1
    :language: html